raspberrypilearning/explore-a-3d-world/en/step_2.md

 --- task ---

-The **Project Window** is where you can see all the files included in your project.
-Click on the **Models** folder in the Assets option to see the models you have imported.
+The **Project window** is where you can see all the files included in your project.
+Click on the **Models** folder in the Assets folder to see the models you have imported.

 ![Project View selected with folders shown.](images/project-view-folders.png)